UN Nuclear Watchdog Chief Amano Dies At 72 - UrduPoint

 "The secretariat of the International Atomic Energy Agency regrets to inform with deepest sadness of the passing away of Director General Yukiya Amano," the IAEA said in a statement.

-It said that Amano died July 18.
-But his family had only informed the IAEA late Sunday, "with the specific request not to disclose it until the family funeral had taken place on 22 July in a quiet atmosphere.
+It said that Amano died on July 18.
+But his family had only informed the IAEA late Sunday, "with the specific request not to disclose it until the family funeral had taken place on 22 July in a quiet atmosphere."
+No details were given about the cause of death, but Amano had been ill for some months.

+During his 10 years at the helm, Amano oversaw the signing of a landmark deal in 2015 between Iran and six major powers -- Britain, China, France, Germany, Russia and the United States -- under which the Islamic republic agreed to curb its nuclear programme in exchange for the lifting of sanctions.

+Amano took over from Egypt's Mohamed ElBaradei in 2009.
+His third term as IAEA chief had originally been due to expire in November 2021, but he had been expected to announce his intention to step down early because of undisclosed health reasons.

 Iran and the US quickly paid tribute to the Japanese diplomat.